Neighbours (2014 Indian film): Plot

-Sanam is a horror buff, she has horror films and literature filling up her room, much to the annoyance of her family.
-Therefore, she is shocked to find out that vampires (who are on a killing spree in the city) have made their abode opposite her house.
+Sanam is a horror buff; she has horror films and literature filling up her room, much to the annoyance of her family.
+Therefore she is shocked to find out that vampires (who are on a killing spree in the city) have made their abode opposite her house.

-Nobody believes Sanam, when she tells everyone that her neighbours are vampires.
-Not her family nor her friends, even her professor doesn't pay attention to her.
+Nobody believes Sanam when she tells everyone that her neighbours are vampires.
+Her family, friends, and even her professors don't pay her attention.